Sanil14/Sanil14/README.md

 ### Past Projects (Discontinued) 🎞️

 - [Quika](https://quika.weebly.com/) - Discord Bot made using Discord.JS.
 Transitioned storage from JSON to MySQL.
 (Public Repo Soon)
-- [Spark Framework](https://github.com/Spark-Core/Spark) - Contributed to a Discord.JS Framework intended for beginners to create discord bot easily.
+- [Spark Framework](https://github.com/Spark-Core/Spark) - Contributed to a Discord.JS Framework intended for beginners to create discord bots easily.
 - [FT Dashboard](https://falconites.com) - Dashboard made using PHP for gaming community to track jobs and announcements saved in MySQL.
 - [FT Desktop App](https://falconites.com) - Desktop Application made using Electron used to automatically detect jobs ingame and save it in MySQL.
 - [Quika V2](http://quikabot.com) - Attempted to revive Quika with a custom dashboard made in React and a complex permissions system for discord servers.